-Lithium manganese oxide batteries are also commonly called lithium manganate or lithium-ion manganese batteries.
-They may also be referred to as li-manganese or spinel.
-The technology for this type of battery was discovered in the 1980s, with the first publication on the subject appearing in the Materials Research Bulletin in 1983.
-The first commercial lithium-ion cell made with lithium manganese oxide as a cathode material was produced in 1996 by Moli Energy.
+Lithium manganese oxide batteries are also called lithium manganate or lithium-ion manganese batteries; sometimes they are referred to as li-manganese or manganese spinel.
+The technology for this battery type was discovered in the 1980s.

-Lithium manganese oxide batteries are notable for their high thermal stability, and are also safer than other lithium-ion battery types.
+Lithium manganese oxide batteries are notable for their high temperature stability and are also safer than other lithium-ion battery types.
 For this reason, they are often used in medical equipment and devices, but they may also be used in power tools, electric bikes and more.
 It is also possible to use lithium manganese oxide batteries to power laptops and electric powertrain cars.

-Lithium iron phosphate batteries, also known as li-phosphate batteries, use phosphate as a cathode.
+Lithium iron phosphate batteries, also known as li-phosphate or LFP batteries, use phosphate as a cathode.
 They benefit from low resistance properties, which enhance their safety and thermal stability.

 4. Lithium nickel manganese cobalt oxide

 Also known as lithium manganese cobalt oxide, or NMC batteries, lithium nickel manganese cobalt oxide batteries are made of several materials common in lithium-ion battery types.
 They include a cathode made of a combination of nickel, manganese and cobalt.
 Like other lithium-ion battery varieties, NMC batteries can have either a high specific energy density or a high specific power.
 They cannot, however, have both properties.
 This battery type is most often seen in power tools and in powertrains for vehicles.